tadyatha om gate gate paragate parasamgate bodhi svaha

 Most people can't even start to do forgiveness until they're really toxic and sick from the emotional bitterness and resentment, then their toxicity becomes exhausting and they want to die.
 That means the person is so full of foreign energy that they better start bailing water or they will self-destruct.

 So wait until you feel totally lied to, cheated, abused, manipulated, disrespected, neglected, and generally disgusted with life -- THEN start bailing water, start unloading the attachment to resentment.
-It's boring and repetitive to bail but man has yet to design a better way to get water out of a sinking ship!
+It's boring and repetitive to bail but the current human civilization has yet to design a better way to get water out of a sinking ship!

 Give it forth